nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/KK_PURCHASES.md

 ## Displaying Order

-Once you have the objects saving to the database, you need to put a new link in your **`NavBar`** component labeled "My Order".
-When the user clicks on that order, a list of all candies that the user wants to purchase should be listed.
+Once you have the objects saving to the database, you need to put a new button at the top of the application labeled "My Order".
+When the user clicks on that button, a list of all candies that the user wants to purchase should be listed in a modal.

 Display the candy name and the price of the candy.

-Just get them all listed on the page first, knowing that there will be duplicates if the user clicked on a single candy multiple times.
+Just get them all listed first, knowing that there will be duplicates if the user clicked on a single candy multiple times.

 ## Challenge: Aggregating Order